EmaroLab/GestureBasedControlMiro/README.md

 * node_rate
 * control_mode <-- Select the BASIC or ADVANCED mode
 * sonar_treshold <-- Select the values below which an obstacle is detected

+## Works based on the current Project
+* Developement of a Pet-like Behavior for Miro Robot --> https://github.com/hoodedapollo/MiroBehaviours

 ## Acknowledgments